moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 });
 ```

-I mean, it's funny, really funny.
+I mean, pure ingenuity.
 No argument there.

 Insecure session management is a critical vulnerability in web application security.
 It refers to the improper handling of user sessions, which can result in unauthorized access, session hijacking, and other security breaches.
 Session management involves managing user sessions, which are temporary interactions between a user and a web application during their visit.